List of laws and reports on LGBT rights in the Republic of Ireland: Domestic Violence Act 2018

-Prohibition of Conversion Therapies Bill 2018

-This bill will prohibit any counsellor, care worker, teacher, doctor, psychologist and other medical and mental health professionals from seeking to change a person's sexual orientation especially to 'cure homosexuality'.
-The penalty is a fine of €1,000 to €5,000 or a six-month jail sentence.

 Apology for Persons Convicted of Consensual Same-sex Acts: Motion

 This motion was passed by the Oireachtas on 19 June 2018.
 The motion was moved by the Taoiseach Leo Varakadar.
 The motion apologised to all men convicted under the law that criminalised same-sex acts.
 The State acknowledges that it was wrong to criminalise and prosecute men.
-The motion also acknowledged the chilling effected these laws had on the wider LGBT community in creating and fostering social stigma.
+The motion also acknowledged the chilling effect these laws had on the wider LGBT community in creating and fostering social stigma.

 Education (Admission to Schools) Act 2018

-This act deals with the admission policy to primary schools, post-primary schools, and third level educational institutions.
-It prohibits educational institutions from refusing a pupil entry on a number of grounds including sexual orientation.
+This act concerns the admission policy for primary, post-primary, and third-level educational institutions.
+It prohibits educational institutions from refusing a pupil entry on a number of grounds, including sexual orientation.
 It prohibits Catholic-run schools from giving preference to baptised Catholics over non-baptised children.
-However religious-run schools that are of a minority religion can continue to refuse admission to a pupil if they are not of the same religion of the school.
-Such minority religions are Church of Ireland (Anglican), Muslim, Jewish and so on.
-At the moment 89% of state-funded primary school are Catholic-run and 52% of state-funded post-primary schools are religious run.
-This means that on the religion ground many students could be discriminated against.
+However, religious-run schools that are of a minority religion can continue to refuse admission to a pupil if they are not of the same religion as the school.
+Such minority religions are the Church of Ireland (Anglican), Muslim, Jewish and so on.
+At the moment, 89% of state-funded primary schools are Catholic-run and 52% of state-funded post-primary schools are religious-run.
+This means that on religious grounds, many students could face discrimination.
 This has proved to be controversial for students and parents who have no religion and for the Catholic Church.
-The Act has been commenced and from 1 September 2019 Catholic school may not refuse admission on the grounds of baptism.
+The Act has been commenced, and from 1 September 2019, Catholic schools may not refuse admission on the grounds of baptism.

 Children and Family Relationship (Amendment) Act 2018

-This act modifies Parts 2 and 3 of the Children and Family Relationship Act 2015, which have yet to be commenced.
+This act modifies Parts 2 and 3 of the Children and Family Relationship Act 2015, which have not yet commenced.
 Parts 2 and 3 of the principal act deal with surrogacy.
-This amending bill makes minor technical changes which would allow some families who have conceived their children by surrogacy to gain legal recognition over their children in limited circumstances.
+This amending bill makes minor technical changes which would allow some families who have conceived their children by surrogacy to gain legal recognition of their children in limited circumstances.